Rassawek: Issues stemming from the archaeological team

 In September 2019, Julie Langan, the director of the VDHR, stated that the department would require the water authority to submit new permit applications after they discovered that Carol Tyrer, the archaeologist hired by JRWA to conduct a cultural resources survey on the Rassawek site, was not qualified to perform the work she had been hired to do.
-According to Langan, the Tyrer lacked the appropriate academic credentials to perform the review and, as a result, the department would not issue a permit to JRWA until a new archaeologist had performed a survey of the site.
+According to Langan, Tyrer lacked the appropriate academic credentials to perform the review and, as a result, the department would not issue a permit to JRWA until a new archaeologist had performed a survey of the site.
 In a further letter clarifying the issues, the department stated that Tyrer had misrepresented her education on her résumé.
 The department also stated that the water authority had failed to properly gain the permission of local landowners to access property as part of the project.
 Additionally, the Corps of Engineers rescinded their prior permit, stating in a letter to the water authority that they would be requiring a more stringent review process.
 In response, the authority stated that they would challenge the department's decision.